-The Province of Newfoundland and Labrador has granted the Corporation priority rights over a selected land area while the Corporation conducts a feasibility study and site analysis and completes other regulatory requirements.
-The Corporation's initial interest in NLRC was 37.5% of the outstanding voting shares, which has been reduced to 37% as a result of the subsequent issue of voting shares.
+The Province of Newfoundland and Labrador granted the Corporation priority rights over a selected land area while the Corporation conducted a feasibility study and site analysis and completed other regulatory requirements.
+The Corporation's initial interest in NLRC was 37.5% of the outstanding voting shares, which has been increased to 39.6% as a result of the subsequent issue of additional voting shares.